 Before we get too kum-ba-yah about girl power, it’s important to stress that camping alone as a woman still requires caution and preparation.
 Before you embark on your next solo outdoor adventure, check out these 9 top tips for solo camping to help you feel safe and have fun.

-- Safety.
-There’s always some risk involved with doing any outdoor activity alone, but the following tips can help minimize the risk.
+- Safety first – There’s always an element of risk involved with doing any outdoor activity alone, but the following tips can help minimize the risk.

 1. Safety Starts at Home: Planning and Packing